rosal3svictor/JavaScript/README.md

 # Classes and instances

 In OOP we actually need a way to create new objects from our code and to do that, in traditional OOP, we use something called **classes**.
-Yoy can think of a class as a blueprint from which we can create new objects based on the rules described in the class.
+You can think of a class as a blueprint from which we can create new objects based on the rules described in the class.
 We call all objects created through a class **instances of that class**, they're real objects we can use in our code which were created from a class and the class itself is not an object.

 <div align="center">
   <img src="./assets/instances.png" />